-- Subverted in a The Wizard of Id strip: The couple are married and named Smith, and the wife suggests using a different name because they always get sniggered at.
+- Inverted in a The Wizard of Id strip: The couple are married and named Smith, and the wife suggests using a different name because using their real name always results in snickers.

 - In the webcomic The Bare Pit, two agents check in undercover as Mark and Mary Jones.

 - Animaniacs: Referenced in a blink-and-you'll-miss-it verbal gag in their Disney parody short "Jokahontas," when John Smith introduces himself to Poca-Dot-as.
 "I'm John Smith."
 "Oh, I bet you tell that to all hotel clerks."

 - Harley Quinn (2019): In "Harlivy", Harley and Ivy check into a resort under Mrs. and Mrs. Gordon, billing the entire thing to Jim Gordon's credit card that they scammed out of him.

 - The 1934 Merrie Melodies short "Honeymoon Hotel" (the first in color), all the hotel's insect guests sign the register with a rubber stamp reading "Smith."
 This cartoon was based on a Busby Berkeley Number from Footlight Parade, where Smithical Marriages were the rule: